 - White chocolate chips: Red velvet cake often features a cream cheese frosting and the contrast in color really gives the cake that wow factor!
-Here we use white chocolate chips for a pop of color to turn these brownies into a showstopping treat!
+Here we use white chocolate chips for a pop of color to turn these red velvet brownies into a show-stopping treat!

-You can whip up these brownies in just a few steps:
+You can whip up this easy red velvet brownies recipe in just a few steps: